usnistgov/ndn-dpdk/app/fileserver/README.md

 Each Data packet has a Null signature, which provides no integrity or authenticity protection.

 Directory listing response is limited to 256 KiB (`MaxLsResult` constant).
-This limit applies to both `getdents64` result and textual payload.
 Large directories may be truncated.